kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-It is node-level, not workload-level.
-Its effect is visible in kubelet logs (a re-baseline message when a benign drift is tolerated) and in the node staying `Ready` after a reboot.
+It is node-level, not workload-level. `kubelet_memory_manager_drift_tolerance_bytes` above zero means the tolerance is in effect on that node, and `kubelet_memory_manager_memory_drift_bytes{numa_node}` shows the drift observed at the last start.
+Kubelet logs carry a re-baseline message when a benign drift is tolerated.

 ###### How can someone using this feature know that it is working for their instance?

+- [x] Metrics
+  - Metric name: `kubelet_memory_manager_drift_tolerance_bytes` (the bound in effect, 0 when the exact comparison applies) and `kubelet_memory_manager_memory_drift_bytes{numa_node}` (the drift observed at the last start)
+  - Components exposing the metric: kubelet
 - [x] Other (treatment): a benign drift is logged as tolerated and re-baselined at start; a drift beyond the bound still fails with the existing error.
-A counter (`memory_manager_drift_tolerated_total`, beta) will make this observable via metrics.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

-Node startup succeeds after a benign reboot drift, with no change to allocation behavior.
+No SLO change is expected: the feature affects only the kubelet start path, with negligible overhead (one `/proc/iomem` read and a per-node comparison).

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 - [x] Metrics
-  - Metric name: `memory_manager_drift_tolerated_total` (beta)
+  - Metric name: `kubelet_memory_manager_drift_tolerance_bytes`,
+    `kubelet_memory_manager_memory_drift_bytes`
   - Components exposing the metric: kubelet

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

-The counter above, added at beta.
+None beyond the two above.

 ### Dependencies

 ###### Does this feature depend on any specific services running in the cluster?

 No cluster services.
-On Linux it reads `/proc/iomem` to size the bound and falls back to a conservative default when that is unavailable, so there is no hard dependency.
+On Linux it reads `/proc/iomem` to size the bound; when that is unavailable the tolerance stays off, so there is no hard dependency.

 ### Scalability